 In addition to large between-household variation, there was large temporal fluctuation in the wood usage data.
-These temporal changes may be seasonally influenced by commencement of the rainy season, as the first rains of the season (e.g. 21 February), caused some households to switch entirely to using alternative fuels for a few days.
-This has also been observed in other studies (Johnson and Bryden, 2012).
+These temporal changes may be seasonally influenced by commencement of the rainy season, as the first rains of the season, (e.g. Feb 21), caused some households to switch entirely to using alternative fuels for a few days.
+This has also been observed in other studies (Johnson & Bryden, 2012).
 These results emphasise the need for protracted studies that can capture temporal variation; clearly short snapshots of wood consumption could give very misleading figures.
-The extrapolated annual usage in Gazi Bay of 438 kg/year/perCap is similar to other recent studies in East Africa, which found the average usage to be 637 kg ± 229 kg/year/perCap (Stoppok et al., 2018).
-Given a minimum estimated population size for Gazi Bay of 3486 (based on the 498 households reported in Huxham et al., 2015, multiplied by an average of seven people per household reported here) this implies at least ~1, 528 tonnes of fuelwood is used in the area every year.
+The extrapolated annual usage in Gazi Bay of 438kg yr-1perCap-1 is similar to other recent studies in East Africa, which found the average usage to be 637kg ±229kg yr-1perCap-1 (Stoppok et al., 2018).
+Given a minimum estimated population size for Gazi Bay of 3486 (based on the 498 households reported in Huxham et al., 2015, multiplied by an average of 7 people per household reported here) this implies at least ~1, 528 tonnes of fuelwood is used in the area every year.
 Since this is nearly all derived from wild, local woodland it gives an indication of the degree of pressure fuelwood extraction is imposing.